Genomic Press · Now Publishing

 True Open Access

 Every article is immediately and permanently free to readers worldwide.
-No embargoes, no paywalls, no restrictions.
-Published under Creative Commons Attribution 4.0 International (CC BY 4.0).
+No embargoes, no paywalls, no restrictions on legitimate reuse.
+Published under Creative Commons Attribution 4.0 International, CC BY 4.0.
 Authors retain copyright.
-Content preserved in perpetuity through Portico.
+Content is preserved in perpetuity through Portico.

 2026 Launch Promotion